 When training your Maltipoo, remember that this is a crossbreed who aims to please so punishment should be avoided.

-Always use positive reinforcement methods when training your Maltipoo such as treats and praise as opposed to scolding.
+Always use positive reinforcement methods when training your dog such as treats and praise as opposed to scolding.

-However, using punishment during training could cause your Maltipoo to regress and may even hurt the bond between the two of you, so be careful.
+However, using punishment during training could cause your dog to regress and may even hurt the bond between the two of you, so be careful.

-How Long Do Maltipoo Dogs Live and What About Health Concerns?
+How Long Do Maltipoo Dogs Live – Typical Lifespan

 Your Maltipoo could live anywhere between the lifespan of his parent breeds.
 Poodles, for example, live anywhere from 14 to 18 years while Maltese dogs live between 12 to 15 years.